imamwahyudime/thanoshi/readme.md

 ## Important Notes

--   **Data Loss:** This script permanently deletes files.
+-   **Data Loss:** The permanent script variant permanently deletes files.
 Ensure you have backups of important data before using it.
 -   **Approximation:** The script deletes *approximately* half of the files.
 The exact number may vary slightly.
 -   **No Undo:** There is no undo functionality.
 Once files are deleted, they cannot be recovered using this script.
 -   **Testing:** It is highly recommended to test this script on a test folder with non-critical files before using it on important data.